isovector/certainty-by-construction/src/book/Appendix1-Ring-Solving.lagda.md

 unary negation, with the property that for any $a$ we have $a + -a = 0$.

 By virtue of generalizing addition and multiplication, addition and multiplication themselves had better form a ring!
-And indeed they do.
-Note that however, the natural numbers don't have any additive inverses, and so they can at best be semirings.
-Integers, however, weaken this constraint, and are fully realizable as rings.
+And indeed they do, though that however, the natural numbers don't have any additive inverses, and so they can be, at best, semirings.
+Integers, however, weaken this constraint, and are therefore fully realizable as rings.

-Rings occupy an excellent space in the mathematical hierarchy, corresponding to the sort of algebraic reasoning that is required in grade-school, at least, that subset before fractions are introduced.
-Given our extreme familiarity with arithmetic over rings, it is the sort of reasoning that comes up everywhere in mathematics.
-And what's better is that, given we expect children to be able to solve it, there exists an algorithm for determining the equivalence of two expressions over the same ring.
+Rings occupy an excellent space in the mathematical hierarchy, corresponding to the sort of algebraic reasoning that is required in grade-school, at least, before fractions are introduced.
+Given our extreme intuitive understanding of arithmetic over rings, it is the sort of reasoning that comes up everywhere in mathematics.
+Better yet: since we expect children to be able to solve it, there must exist an algorithm for determining the equivalence of two expressions over the same ring.

 In this chapter, we will get a feel for using Agda's ring solver to tackle problems, and then dive in more deeply to see exactly how it works by